Inshore waters and strong winds

 - Sea state

-- Moderate or rough at first in west, otherwise slight or moderate.
+- Slight or moderate, but rough at first in far west.

 - Weather